yannmeier/Bioreactor_v4/docs/gettingStarted.md

 `r1234`

 It is also important to set a unique qualifier for the bioreactor.
+You should fill the [list](qualifiers.md) with a free code.

+# Setup the weight